Entropy and diffusion characterize mutation accumulation and biological information loss: Results

 We note that as an MA experiment proceeds, the spread of the distribution widens as a function of the mean, which is conventionally characterized by a Poisson distribution.
 The widening of the distribution is well appreciated \cite{lee_rate_2012} and because the normal distribution is a good approximation of the Poisson distribution for a large enough Poisson mean, the normal distribution suffices.
 We test the advection-diffusion model upon real MA data arising from both WT and hypermutator \emph{E. coli} \cite{lee_rate_2012, baehr_consideration_2025} in Figure \ref{fig:advecdiffusion}B. Figure \ref{fig:advecdiffusion}B demonstrates that a reasonable goodness of fit is approximated by the solution to the advection-diffusion equation.
 The $D\lambda$ variable contains the fold-difference between the wild-type and hypermutator strains; about 110-fold, and may be considered analogous to the current or flow rate.
 The variable $\lambda$ is a fitting parameter analogous to a drag coefficient, which helps fit the observed variance to the mean distance from a starting point of zero mutations.

-In addition to DNA mutations, the term "epimutation" is now used to describe changes in informational content of the epigenome.
-In the same way that DNA mutation accumulation results in mutational distance, epimutation accumulation does the same.
-We consider the general proposal of the aging field, which is that epimutations within chromatin structure drive age-related phenotypes.
-Under this perspective, we consider the hypothesis that shorter lived organisms will have higher epimutation rates in aggregate, be they DNA methylation or histone marks, and longer-lived organisms will have lower epimutation rates in aggregate.
-Using epimutation burden estimates obtained from DNA methylation burden\cite{bertucci-richter_rate_2023} as a coarse example, advection-diffusion model can be used to model epimutations under the same paradigm used to model DNA mutation rates.
-In Figure \ref{fig:advecdiffusion}C and \ref{fig:advecdiffusion}D, the model demonstrates that the same increase-in-variance outcome can be obtained over orders of magnitude of time-frame.
-The advection-diffusion equation is incredibly flexible, and therefore can be used to model informational distance change across the tree of life, and across biological informational storage media.
-We simply use a rough DNA methylation average epimutation distance as a proof-of-principle for a broader epimutation rate argument.
+In addition to DNA mutations, the term ``epimutation" is used to describe changes in informational content of an epigenome, and epimutations accumulate.
+For researchers who are more interested in epimutations than DNA mutations in the context of aging, the advection-diffusion model remains capable of quantifying the increasing disorder gained among a population of cells accumulating epimutations.
+Using epimutation burden estimates obtained from DNA methylation burden\cite{bertucci-richter_rate_2023} as a coarse example, advection-diffusion model can be used to model epimutations.
+In Figure \ref{fig:advecdiffusion}C and \ref{fig:advecdiffusion}D, the model demonstrates that the same increase-in-variance outcome can be obtained over orders of magnitude of time-frame, for example from humans to \emph{D. melanogaster}.
+The advection-diffusion equation is incredibly flexible, and is a suitable model to describe informational distance change across biological informational storage media.
+We simply use a rough DNA methylation average epimutation distance as a proof-of-principle for a broader epimutation rate argument; it is well known that \emph{D. melanogaster} lacks DNA methylation.\cite{gibert_paramount_2021}

-Mapping and modeling biological information change over time is perhaps interesting, but a greater point can now be discussed with respect to entropy.
 A useful insight of the advection-diffusion equation is that it is Gaussian in nature, and from a Gaussian time series an estimate of the variance in terms of $D$ and $t$ can be achieved; which is independent of $\lambda$.
-This result, $\sigma^2=2Dt$, further expounded upon in the supplemental methods section, can be applied to an equation for the entropy of a Gaussian distribution, Equation \eqref{eq:shannongaussian}.
-Therefore, technically any biological process with a normal distribution that is subject to change over time can be converted into units of entropy.
+This result, $\sigma^2=2Dt$, further expounded upon in the supplemental methods section, can be applied to an equation for the entropy of a Gaussian distribution,Equation S10.
+The substitution yields an equation for the entropy of a Gaussian distribution in terms of $D$ and $t$, Equation \eqref{eq:shannongaussian}.